bceenaeiklmr/HideMyIcon/README.md

 ## Bugs

-Please note, I only tested it on one computer so far, bugs may occur.
+Please note that I only tested it on one computer so far.
+Bugs may occur.